 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

-- The best Canon cameras for 2020
+- The best DSLR cameras for 2021

-- The best DSLR cameras for 2020
+- The best Cyber Monday camera deals for 2020

-- The best mirrorless cameras for 2020
+- The best mirrorless cameras for 2021

 - The best full-frame cameras for 2021

 - Best Buy discounts this point and shoot Canon camera by $130